Shoprite Holdings: History

-The Shoprite Group of companies was established when PEP Stores purchased a small grocery company with eight stores from the Geller and Rogut families in 1979.
+The Shoprite Group of companies was founded when PEP Stores purchased a small grocery company with eight stores from the Geller and Rogut families in 1979.
 In 1990 Shoprite opened in Namibia.
 In 1991, it acquired the national Checkers chain.

 In 1995 the first store in Lusaka, Zambia, was opened.
 That same year they acquired a centralised distribution company Sentra, which had been acting as a central buyer for 550 owner-managed supermarkets, thereby allowing Shoprite to expand into franchising.

 In 1997 struggling OK Bazaars was acquired by the company from South African Breweries for one rand, adding 139 OK Bazaars stores and 18 Hyperamas to the company.
 In 2000 the group opened its first supermarkets in Zimbabwe and Uganda.